brunosan/cv/index.md

  >Director of Science and Technology.

 >Gain is private sector led non-profit focused on resiliance to climate change.
-Main responsability was to develop a global model at county level to measure Vulnerability to Climate Change and Readiness to succesfully implement Adaptation projects.
+My main responsability was to develop a global model, at country level, to measure Vulnerability to Climate Change and Readiness to succesfully implement Adaptation projects.
-Responsible for Data Analysis, Visualization, coordination of the global consultation process and Documentation: [index.gain.org]()
+Responsible for Data Analysis, Visualization, coordination of the global consultation process, Documentation and communication strategy: [index.gain.org](http://gain.index.org)

 **The National Academies on Science, Engineering and Medicine, Washington, D.C.** (2010)
 > Science and Technology Policy Fellow.

->Project Management on: NASA decadal strategic reccomendation, Crowdsourcing tools.
+>Awarded Mirzayan Fellowship.
+Project Management on: NASA decadal strategic reccomendation, Crowdsourcing tools.

 **US Naval Research Laboratory, Washington, D.C.**  (2010-2008)
-> NASA Contractor, Research Assistant Professor from George Mason University, Space Science Division 	    Space and Rocket Scientist.
-Data manager and curator.
-Lead programmer.
-Space mission proposals.
+> NASA Contractor, Research Assistant Professor from George Mason University

+> Worked at the Space Science Division of the Naval Research Laboratory.
+Worked with Satellite and rocket missions.
+Calibration data analisys, and visualizations.
+Co-Investigator in Rocket proposals.

-**Max Planck for Solar System Research, Göttingen, Germany**  (2008-2005)
+**Max Planck for Solar System Research, Göttingen, Germany**  (2008)
 > Postdoc Researcher.
-Principal Investigator.
-Project manager.
-Conference manager.
+Principal Investigator and Project manager for ground-based telescopes.
 Software & Hardware developer.
+Telescope operator.
 Independent Research.
 Remote sensing.
 Signal processing.
 Lead Software development.

 ## Education ##
 **PhD in Solar Physics.
 Max Planck Institute for Solar System Research / University of Göttingen, Germany** (2008-2005)